CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSoftwarerepositoryCachedImage.md

 ```

 ### -DownloadProgress
 The download progress of the file represented as a percentage between 0% and 100%.
-If progress reporting is not possible a value of -1 is sent.
+If progress reporting is not possible, a value of -1 is sent.

 ```yaml
 Type: long